NilsCoding/mvn-download-wsdl/readme.md

 # mvn-download-wsdl

-This is a Maven Pluging to download a WSDL file and all ist XSD files, storing them together in one directory and change the Imports in the WSDL file accordingly.
+This is a Maven Plugin to download a WSDL file and all its XSD schema files, storing them together in one directory and change the imports in the WSDL file accordingly.

 # Configuration